ilmanzo/q2boot/CONTRIBUTING.md

-# Contributing to QBoot
+# Contributing to Q2Boot

-Thank you for your interest in contributing to QBoot!
+Thank you for your interest in contributing to Q2Boot!
 This guide will help you get started with contributing to our Go-based QEMU VM launcher.

 ## Table of Contents